itsa/itsa.github.io/_docs/drag-drop/index.md

 This module bring Drag and Drop to a higher level:

 * Functionalities `based upon HTML`
+* Functionalities can be set both at the Element or at a parent-container
 * Draggable items can be `constrained`
 * `Move` or `Copy` items
 * Define `dropzones` where draggable items can be dropped into